Computing the non-properness set of real polynomial maps in the plane: Abstract

 \section{Abstract}

-We introduce novel mathematical and computational tools to develop a complete and efficient algorithm for computing the set of non-properness of polynomials maps in the plane.
+We introduce novel mathematical and computational tools to develop a complete algorithm for computing the set of non-properness of polynomials maps in the plane.
 In particular, this set, which we call \emph{the Jelonek set}, is a subset of $\KK^2$ where a dominant polynomial map $f: \KK^2 \to \KK^2$ is not proper; $\KK$ could be either $\CC$ or $\RR$.
-Unlike all the previously known approaches we make no assumptions on $f$.
-The algorithm takes into account the sparsity of polynomials as it depends on (the Minkowski sum of) the Newton polytopes of $f$.
-As a byproduct we provide a finer representation of the set of non-properness as a union of algebraic or semi-algebraic sets, that correspond to edges of the Newton polytope, which is of independent interest.
+Unlike all the previously known approaches we make no assumptions on $f$ whenever $\KK = \RR$; this is the first algorithmm with this property.

+The algorithm takes into account the Newton polytopes of the polynomials.
+As a byproduct we provide a finer representation of the set of non-properness as a union of semi-algebraic curves, that correspond to edges of the Newton polytopes, which is of independent interest.
 Finally, we present a precise Boolean complexity analysis of the algorithm and a prototype implementation in \maple.